Codecademy/docs/content/python/concepts/sql-connectors/sql-connectors.md

 **SQL Connectors** are libraries that enable Python applications to connect to and interact with SQL databases.
 They serve as a bridge, allowing Python code to execute SQL commands for tasks like performing insert, delete, update, and read operations on a SQL Server database.
 By using SQL connectors, developers can dynamically interact with databases while maintaining the original database structure.

 ## Setting Up a SQL Connector
 To use a SQL connector, you first need to set up your development environment.
-This includes installing the appropriate connector library for you database and making sure that youre database server is accessible.
+This includes installing the appropriate connector library for your database and ensuring that your database server is accessible.
 1. Install the Connector:
 - For MySQL: Use ```pip install mysql-connector-python```.
 - For PostgreSQL: Use ```pip install psycopg2```